Harrison Browne

-Harrison Browne (born May 13, 1993) is a Canadian actor and former professional ice hockey player.
+Harrison Browne (born May 13, 1993) is a Canadian LGBTQ activist, actor, filmmaker, author, and former professional ice hockey player.
 Before transitioning, he was a centre for the Metropolitan Riveters and Buffalo Beauts of the National Women's Hockey League.

 Early life and career

 Browne was born on May 13, 1993, in Oakville, Ontario.
-He was assigned female at birth and played in women's competitions during his ice hockey career; he came out as a transgender man in 2016 and was the first openly transgender athlete in a professional team sport during his career.
+He started playing ice hockey at nine years old.
 As a young adult, he attended Appleby College in Oakville.
 While he was on the school's team, they won two Ontario championships.
 Browne was a member of the Ontario provincial team that gained the silver medal at the 2011 Canada Winter Games.

+He was assigned female at birth and played in women's competitions during his ice hockey career; he came out publicly as a transgender man in 2016 and was the first openly transgender athlete in a professional team sport during his career.
+About coming out, he said:

+I came out publicly in 2016, when I was playing the NWHL.
+But I had come out in college, already, I think either my sophomore or junior year.
+I was probably 20 years old when I came out to my teammates at that time.
+I was always known in the women's hockey world as "the trans man playing on the team," it just wasn't public knowledge at that point.
+But I did come out four years prior to coming out publicly [as a professional athlete].

-Playing career
+Hockey playing career

 Junior

 Before entering college, Browne played in the Provincial Women's Hockey League.
 In the 2009–10 season, he led the Hamilton Jr. Hawks in scoring with 22 goals and 48 points.
 He moved to the Mississauga Jr. Chiefs the following year.

 Collegiate

 Browne received a scholarship to Mercyhurst University and made his NCAA debut on September 30, 2011.
-With the Lakers, Browne scored five points in 34 games.
+With the Mercyhurst Lakers, Browne scored five points in 34 games.
 After one season with the Lakers, Browne transferred to the University of Maine.

-Browne's debut with Maine took place against Quinnipiac on October 12, 2012.
+Browne's debut with the Maine Black Bears took place against the Quinnipiac Bobcats on October 12, 2012.
 He scored his first goal with Maine on January 19, 2013, against the Vermont Catamounts.
-The last goal of his NCAA career occurred on February 21, 2015, against the Connecticut Huskies.
+The last goal of his NCAA career occurred on February 21, 2015, against the UConn Huskies.